strvcom/strv-backend-go-background/readme.md

 ## Usage

-There are two types of tasks you can schedule:
+There are two types of tasks you can execute:

 - one-off: a task that runs once and then finishes
 - looping: a task that runs repeatedly until it is stopped